-"Ligustrum ‘Little Moon’ is a plant that Tom Dodd shared with me.
+"Ligustrum ‘Little Moon’ is a plant that Tom Dodd, Jr. shared with me.
 He hadn’t named it, and I’m not sure it originated with him.
 I found a similar plant at the back of the old, abandoned Kiyono Nursery (1/4 mile from Tom Dodd).
-It is ancient and four feet tall.
+It was ancient and four feet tall.
 It’s certainly possible that Tsukasa Kiyono brought it back from Japan, but we’ll never know.
 I named and released Mr. Dodd’s plant after he passed ten years or so ago.
 My original plant is in Billy Lucas garden, and it’s four feet in 15 years."

 So many plants have wonderful stories behind them.
 This is one of those.